AronasGITHUB/FlexOS-Bootable/README.md

 ## **5. What FlexOS Focuses On**

 1. **Extremely Lightweight:**
-   - FlexOS's files are nearly 1.6 KB.
+   - FlexOS's files are 1.5 KB.
 You will have insane amounts of storage, making FlexOS incredibly efficient and suitable for even the most resource-constrained environments.

 2. **Encourages Active Thinking:**
    - As a text-based OS, FlexOS promotes more deliberate thinking about the tasks you are performing.
 Without graphical distractions, you engage more deeply with the textual interface.